NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

 enabling `DNSSEC <https://www.sidn.nl/en/cybersecurity/dnssec-explained>`_, for which the setup can also be found in the configuration page.

-Once we have a configuration we are happy with we need tell our machine to use Unbound by default instead of what it is currently using.
-This works differently on different operating systems, below we will go through this for a selection of OSes.
+Once we have a configuration we are happy with, we need to tell our machine to use Unbound by default instead of what it is currently using.
+This works differently on different operating systems.
+Below we will go through this for a selection of OSes.

 .. note::